stdevPavelmc/cqrlog/compiled/README.md

 ---------
   - **cqr0.zip  holds binary for  64bit systems compiled for GTK2 widgets (official release )**
   - **cqr1.zip  holds binary for  32bit systems compiled for GTK2 widgets (official release )**
-  - **cqr2.zip  holds binary for  64bit systems compiled for GTK2 widgets (official release of cqrlog with additions)**
+  - **cqr2.zip  holds binary for  64bit systems compiled for GTK2 widgets (official release of cqrlog with alpha additions)**
-  - **cqr3.zip  holds binary for  32bit systems compiled for GTK2 widgets (official release of cqrlog with additions)**
+  - **cqr3.zip  holds binary for  32bit systems compiled for GTK2 widgets (official release of cqrlog with alpha additions)**
   - **cqr4.zip  holds binary for  64bit Arm (Rpi4) compiled for GTK2 widgets (official release )**
-  - **cqr5.zip  holds binary for  64bit systems compiled for QT5 widgets (official release of cqrlog with additions,you may need to install libqt5pas to run this)**
+  - **cqr5.zip  holds binary for  64bit systems compiled for QT5 widgets (official release of cqrlog with alpha additions,you may need to install libqt5pas to run this)**
   - **help.tgz  holds latest help files**
   - **newupdate.zip holds the newupdate.sh script for easy update**